Alpha5959/discord.js-anticrash/README.md

   </a>
 </p>

-**Presenting `discord.js-anticrash`**, a robust error-handling package tailored for Discord.js.
-Empower your bot with seamless handling of errors, uncaught exceptions, unhandled rejections, and more.
-With `discord.js-anticrash`, configuring your bot to dispatch detailed error messages to a Discord webhook becomes a breeze, ensuring you stay informed when the unexpected happens.
+**Presenting `discord.js-anticrash`**, a powerful npm package 📦 tailored to enhance error handling ⚠️ and logging capabilities 📝 in your Discord.js bots.
+Seamlessly integrate this package to fortify your bot's stability and streamline the troubleshooting process.

 ## Features 🚀

-- **🔒 Secure**: Guard your bot against unexpected crashes with proactive error identification and handling.
+- **🔒 Secure**: Safeguard your bot from unexpected crashes with proactive error identification and handling.
-- **🔔 Notifications**: Receive instant notifications via Discord webhook when errors occur.
+- **🔔 Notifications**: Receive instant notifications through Discord webhooks whenever errors occur.
-- **🛠 Customizable**: Tailor the package to your needs – customize webhook URL, embed color, title, and username.
+- **🛠 Customizable**: Tailor the package to fit your needs by customizing webhook URLs, embed colors, titles, and usernames.
+- **🖥 Console Logging**: Enjoy the best-in-class console error logging feature for easy debugging.
+- **🚨 Error Detection**: Detects all errors and notifies the developer for comprehensive error tracking.
+- **💪 Strong Error Handling**: Employs a robust inbuilt error handling mechanism for enhanced bot stability.
+- **🔄 Regular Updates**: Benefit from daily updates to ensure compatibility and incorporate the latest features and improvements.

 ## Installation 📦